Crayfry/SPTarkov_PassiveHeals/README.md

 Designed to be used with SPTRealism to simulate the "natural" healing of the human body.

-Note: there is no ingame indicator for the healing passive, your limb health will magically go back.
+Note: there is no ingame indicator for the healing passive, your limb health will magically go up.